 We may share personal information with market research agencies who will conduct market research and business analysis on our behalf.

 Reinsurers provide insurance policies to insurance companies.
 Insurance companies engage a reinsurance broker to advise and assist in arranging a reinsurance policy.
 We may need to share any personal information, including policy, claims, medical, and suspected fraud and other financial crime information, with our reinsurers and reinsurance brokers.

-We share and collect your personal information with other insurers if you make a claim, to verify that the information you’ve provided is correct and prevent financial crime and fraud.
-If you move to a new insurer we may confirm certain details about your insurance to them.
+We share and collect your personal information with other insurers if you make a claim, to verify the information you’ve provided is correct and prevent financial crime and fraud.
+If you move to a new insurer, we may confirm certain details about your insurance to them.

 We’ll add details about your insurance policy to the Motor Insurance Database (MID), which is managed by the Motor Insurers’ Bureau (MIB).
 The MID and the data stored on it may be used by the Police, the DVLA, the DVANI, the Insurance Fraud Bureau and other bodies permitted by law for purposes not limited to but including:

 - electronic licensing